TnS-hun/kobo-book-downloader/README.md

 > I see a mesage about "skipping _____" when I download all.

 Try to download the book individually using `kobodl book get <revision-id>`, replacing `revision-id` with the UUID from the list table.

-> I can't log in.
-I get a message saying "The page format might have changed"

-This happens from time to time, maybe once or twice a year.
-Kobo changes their login page and makes it hard for the tool to parse out the necessary information.
-Please open an issue.

 > Something else is going wrong!